EI-CoreBioinformatics/mikado/docs/Algorithms.rst

     #.
 Select as winner the transcript with the highest score and assign it to a *monosublocus*
     #.
 Discard any transcript which is overlapping with it, according to the definitions in the point above
     #.
 Repeat the procedure from point 2 until no transcript remains in the sublocus
+.. _monosubloci:
 #. *Monosubloci* are gathered together into *monosubloci holders*, ie the seeds for the gene loci.
-Monosubloci holder have more lenient parameters to group transcripts, as the first phase should have already discarded most chimeras.
+Monosubloci holders have more lenient parameters to group transcripts, as the first phase should have already discarded most chimeras.
 Once a holder is created by a single *monosublocus*, any subsequent candidate *monosublocus* will be integrated only if the following conditions are satisfied:
     * if the candidate is monoexonic, its exon must overlap at least one exon of a transcript already present in the holder
     * if the candidate is multiexonic and the holder contains only monoexonic transcripts, apply the same criterion, ie check whether its exons overlap the exons of at least one of the transcripts already present
     * if the candidate is multiexonic and the holder contains multiexonic transcripts, check whether one of the following conditions is satisfied:
         * at least one intron of the candidate overlaps with an intron of a transcript in the holder
         * at least one intron of the candidate is completely contained within an exon of a transcript in the holder
         * at least one intron of a transcript in the holder is completely contained within an exon of a transcript in the holder.
+        * the cDNA overlap and CDS overlap between the candidate and the transcript in the holder are over a :ref:`specified threshold <clustering_specifics>`.
    Optionally, it is possible to tell Mikado to use a simpler algorithm, and integrate together all transcripts that share exon space.
 Such a simpler algorithm risks, however, chaining together multiple loci - especially in small, compact genomes.
 #.
 Once the holders are created, apply the same scoring and selection procedure of the sublocus selection step.
 The winning transcripts are assigned to the final *loci*.
 These are called the *primary transcripts of the loci*.
 #.
 Once the loci are created, track back to the original transcripts of the superlocus:
     #. discard any transcript overlapping more than one locus, as these are probably chimeras.
     #.
 For those transcripts that are overlapping to a single locus, verify that they are valid alternative splicing events using the :ref:`class code <ccode>` of the comparison against the primary transcript.
 Transcripts are re-scored dynamically when they are re-added in this fashion, to ensure their quality when compared with the primary transcript.
+.. _fragments:
 #.
 Finally detect and either tag or discard fragments inside the initial *superlocus* (irrespective of strand):
     #.
 Check whether the primary transcript of any locus meets the criteria to be defined as a fragment (by default, maximum ORF of 30AA and maximum 2 exons - any transcript exceeding either criterion will be considered as non-fragment by default)
     #.
 If so, verify whether they are near enough any valid locus to be considered as a fragment (in general, class codes which constitute the "Intronic", "Fragmentary" and "No overlap" categories).